benjamindehli/overtonium/README.md

 Off by default, and under Settings.
 With it on, a controller that gives every note its own MIDI channel can bend and press each note separately, which on this instrument means each finger gets its own copy of all 33 aftertouch destinations.
 Press into one note in a chord and only that note's upper partials come in.

 The reason it is a setting rather than something switched on permanently is that it changes what a channel number means.
-With it off, a channel is ignored: a key-up on channel 7 releases a note that went down on channel 1, which is what a single-channel keyboard needs and what every version before this did.
+With it off, a channel is ignored: a key-up on channel 7 releases a note that went down on channel 1, which is what a single-channel keyboard needs.
 With it on, the channel is part of who the note is, so the same key can be held twice on two channels, bent in two directions, as two voices rather than one retriggering the other.

 An ordinary keyboard plays either way.
 With MPE on, notes arriving on the master channel are notes of the master channel rather than notes of nowhere, so they sound, one voice per key, moved together by the wheel exactly as they would be with the setting off.
 That is worth stating because the alternative, which is what happens if you route only the member channels, is a plugin that goes silent when a normal keyboard is plugged into it.